 Few HSA participants use their accounts in that way, however.
-In a study from HelloWallet, just 4% of HSA holders in the sample group actually invested their HSA assets.
+In a study from HelloWallet, a Morningstar company, just 4% of HSA holders in the sample group actually invested their HSA assets.
 The majority of HSA holders, by contrast, either saved their HSA assets in the savings-account option or spent the HSA money on an ongoing basis to cover healthcare costs.
 Just 5% of HSA holders in the study contributed the maximum allowable amount to their HSAs.
-(In 2017, it's $3,400 for individuals and $6,750 for those contributing to an HSA for a family.)
+(In 2016, it's $3,350 for individuals and $6,750 for those contributing to an HSA for a family.)

 Perhaps some of that resistance owes to the fact that many HSA owners don't have the financial wherewithal to use their HSAs as a supplemental savings vehicle.
 For such investors, the HSA offers a practical and tax-advantaged way to cover healthcare costs without having to raid emergency assets or resort to unattractive forms of financing like credit cards.